-On going project: Raise the Flag/International Guest
+On going project: Global Guest

 Sabuli Sanguma of DR Congo was our guest traveling around our Midwest Conference prior to Triennial XV with Marta Klein, missionary to DR Congo.

 We get so busy serving other women in our community and world that we forget to serve the women who work alongside of us.
-Every effective Women Minstries is successful because of a team.
+Every effective Women Ministries is successful because of a team.
 Take the time to acknowledge the heart and soul of your ministry by honoring a woman who has faithfully served in your church body.
 Women Ministries Sunday (in February) is a great time to recognize women in your church who particularly exemplify faithful service to Christ through the church fellowship.
 Contact us to request recognition awards (silver logo pin and card) which are available to present to the deserving women in your congregation.